-Compared with no birth cohort testing, the ICER for opportunistic birth cohort testing was estimated at €7,162 (95% CI: -€227 to €17,867) per QALY gained.
-Compared with opportunistic birth cohort testing, the ICER for systematic birth cohort testing was estimated at €8,040 (95% CI: €61 to €20,639) per QALY gained.
+Compared with no birth cohort testing, the ICER for opportunistic birth cohort testing was estimated at \in 7,162 (95% CI: - \in 227 to \in 17,867) per QALY gained when the pooled uptake rate estimated from the Irish observational studies was used.
+Similarly, compared with opportunistic birth cohort testing, the ICER for systematic birth cohort testing was estimated at \in 8,040 (95% CI: \in 61 to \in 20,639) per QALY gained.

-These estimates are marginally lower than the ICERs estimated in the base case analysis, demonstrating that the higher uptake rate of HCV testing the more cost-effective the intervention.
+These estimates are marginally lower than the ICERs estimated in the base case analysis, demonstrating that the higher uptake rate of HCV testing the more costeffective the intervention.